Research

 Identifying the Popularity of TED Talks

-Analysing Randomized Controlled Trials with Missing Response
+Analyzing Randomized Controlled Trials with Missing Response

 This work evaluates the efficacy of Diclectin for nausea and vomiting during pregnancy (NVP) using a double-blind randomized controlled trial, finding that statistical inferences about its effectiveness depend on the choice of missing data methods and models, with results suggesting its benefit is not clinically significant under the pre-specified minimal clinically important difference.

-Analysing Randomized Controlled Trials with Missing Response
+Analyzing Randomized Controlled Trials with Missing Response